Microbe Formulas 2020 Year in Review

 He explains, “Now, more than ever, people need ways to support their health and look forward with a positive mindset.
 I love that as a company we step forward and say, ‘Here we are.
 How can we help?’.
 It’s absolutely rad to be a part of a mission like that.”

--Microbe Formulas has gone from 28 team members in 2019 to 103 team members in 2020 (a jump of 367.86%).
+• Microbe Formulas has gone from 28 team members in 2019 to 95 team members so far in 2020.
 They have also received consistent five star employee ratings on Glassdoor, with feedback such as “easily the best company one could work for.”

+• Microbe Formulas launched three new products and shipped 302,460 bottles of supplements this year.

 Best-selling products:

-When asked what his vision for 2021, Riley answers: “Every day, something new and exciting happens here at Microbe Formulas.
+When asked about his vision for 2021, Riley answers: “Everyday, something new and exciting happens here at Microbe Formulas.
 We are constantly innovating and working to bring the very best to our customers.
 All I can say is 2021 will be another big and important year for the company.
-Our expectation is to 10x our growth and number of lives touched in this upcoming year.”
+Our goal is to 10x our growth and number of lives touched in this upcoming year.”

 About Microbe Formulas: Microbe Formulas is a wellness company that believes a “healthy microbiome is a healthy you.”
 This starts with opening drainage pathways, supporting energy at the mitochondrial level, and detoxing unwanted substances.
 To learn more about Microbe Formulas, visit their website at microbeformulas.com.